¡Hola!, this site will be dedicated to the last two days of the course and a place to download files.

 A few notes about the simplest solid solutions (ideal and regular).
 (Clic here)

-Oxygen fugacity based on Fe-Mg exchange in olivine-orthopyroxene in magnetite buffered assemblages.
-Clic here).
+Oxygen fugacity based on Fe-Mg exchange in olivine-orthopyroxene in magnetite buffered assemblages (Clic here).